wb844/zoom-csv-convert/README.md

 # zoom-csv-convert
-a python script to make an exported user CSV importable by Zoom.
+a python script to make an exported user CSV importable by the Zoom Admin interface

 run with python3 main.py inputfile outputfile